Gifted Services

 To qualify for gifted services in Washington Local Schools, a student must:

-• Score superior cognitive (two standard deviations above the mean minus the standard error of measure)
+Score superior cognitive (two standard deviations above the mean minus the standard error of measure)

-• Score at or above the 95th percentile on a nationally normed achievement test in reading, math, science, or social studies
+Score at or above the 95th percentile on a nationally normed achievement test in reading, math, science, or social studies

-• Be identified as creative or leadership, or identification in visual and performing arts
+Be identified as creative or leadership, or identification in visual and performing arts

 Students may also qualify for early entrance to kindergarten, whole grade and/or subject acceleration.
 All students who receive services have a Written Education Plan (WEP) and/or a Written Acceleration Plan (WAP).

-At Jefferson Junior High, Washington Junior High, the district provides honors and advanced courses.
+At Jefferson Junior High and Washington Junior High, the district provides honors and advanced courses.
 At Whitmer High School, the district provides services to students by offering honors and advanced placement courses.
 College Credit Plus is offered to students beginning in grade 7, and allows students to take college classes while in junior/high school.
 Purposeful clustering with teachers participating in gifted professional development is also available in both the junior highs and high school.

 If you have further questions concerning WLS Gifted Services, please contact the gifted coordinator.